Cops: Lanes reopen on LIE after car fire

 All lanes open on LIE after car fire, cops say

-All lanes of the Long Island Expressway are open at exit 51 following a car fire on the westbound shoulder of the roadway.
+All lanes of the Long Island Expressway are open at exit 51 after a car fire on the westbound shoulder of the roadway.

 Photos from the scene show a sedan engulfed in heavy flames as volunteers with the Dix Hills Fire Department work to extinguish the blaze.